Header Image

 • Hyperactivity can be helpful during fight or flight.

-• Distractibility (which usually occurs during preoccupation with intrinsically less important things) enables increased alertness to danger and a faster response to it.
+• Distractibility (which usually occurs during preoccupation with intrinsically less important things) enables increased alertness to dangers and a faster reaction to them.

 • Task switching problems (which usually occur when dealing with intrinsically important things) result in less distractibility.